National Institute of Neurological Disorders and Stroke: 1980s

 In November 1988, some of NINCDS's research was moved to the newly created National Institute on Deafness and Other Communication Disorders, and NINCDS was renamed the National Institute of Neurological Disorders and Stroke, its current name.

 1990s

 During the 1990s, Senators Arlen Specter and Tom Harkin were responsible for pushing a large increase in the NIH budget as a whole.
 They doubled it in five years and subsequent years saw annual increases of 15 percent.

 2000s

 The NINDS budget passed $1 billion for the first time in fiscal 2000; the bulk of the budget is dedicated to extramural research and investigator-initiated grants (intramural research accounts for about 10 percent of the total).

 2020s

-In 2025, the NINDS Biorepository, along with at least 33 other online archives, placed a disclaimer on their site that read, "This repository is under review for potential modification in compliance with Administration directives" as a result of Executive Order 14168.
+In April 2025, under the second presidency of Donald Trump, the NINDS Biorepository, along with at least 33 other online archives run by the NIH, placed a disclaimer on their site that read, "This repository is under review for potential modification in compliance with Administration directives" as a result of Executive Order 14168.

+In December 2025, the NIH decided not to renew the contract of Walter Koroshetz, director of NINDS since 2015, despite a recommendation by an NIH review panel and an endorsement by NIH director Jay Bhattacharya.
+As a result, 40 neuroscience organizations, led by the American Academy of Neurology, sent a letter to members of Congress expressing "significant concern" and urging Congress to exercise closer oversight over leadership changes.